Last Updated Dec. 31, 2024

 How can Nightfall help?

-Nightfall can accomplish all the methods described above in a single platform as it is the industry’s first cloud-native data loss prevention solution designed to discover, classify, and protect sensitive data in cloud environments.
+Nightfall can accomplish all the methods described above in a single platform as the industry’s first cloud-native data loss prevention solution designed to discover, classify, and protect sensitive data in cloud environments.
 This includes all manner of secrets (API keys, encryption keys, more) and credentials like passwords.
 Nightfall's best-in-class API & secrets detection capabilities can identify whether secrets are active to help you prioritize what to remediate.

 Nightfall integrates via API to some of the most popular SaaS applications like Slack, GitHub, Jira, Confluence, Google Drive and more.
 Plus, with the Nightfall developer platform, Nightfall can be integrated anywhere with just a few lines of code.
 Reach out to us to learn how you can get started in just minutes.